NASA-SW-VnV/fret/README.md

 See [contributors list](CONTRIBUTORS.md).

+We welcome external contributions to the FRET project and any other input that supports the continued growth and improvement of FRET.

+If you have questions, suggestions, or ideas, please start a [discussion](https://github.com/NASA-SW-VnV/fret/discussions).

+If you wish to address an [issue](https://github.com/NASA-SW-VnV/fret/issues), comment on it to let us know so we can assign it to you.
+If the issue does not yet exist, you may create one or propose converting a discussion into an issue.

-We accept external contributions under a Contributor License Agreement (CLA):
+We currently accept external code contributions under a Contributor License Agreement (CLA):

 * [individual CLA](Individual_CLA_ARC-18066-1B_FRET.pdf)